ittweb/vsfapi-magento2-newsletter/README.md

 `vue-storefront-api-url/api/ext/magento2-subscribe/`

-You can find the function that calls the api on you `vue-storefront` installation, in the `core/data-resolver/NewsletterService.ts` file, function `subscribe`.
+You can find the function that calls the API endpoint above on your `vue-storefront` installation, in the `core/data-resolver/NewsletterService.ts` file, function `subscribe`.